Soap Nuts: The Benefits and Uses of One Small Berry

-Soap nuts are probably the most sustainable cleaning product on the market.
+Soap nuts (sometimes called "soap berries") are probably the most sustainable cleaning product on the market.

 What are they?
 They are an all-natural, plant-based product (just a nut from a tree!), easy to grow organic and require very little processing or packaging.